material-motion/material-motion/specifications/expressions.md

       fn rotateBy(...) -> Term
       ...
     }

-**Scope**: The purpose of a Language object is to define a lexical scope for a particular set of terms.
-This allows an ecosystem of Languages to exist where some Languages may have similar or identical terms.
-The responsibility of any given Language’s creator is to clearly explain what a term will do.
-This documentation would be ideally represented as a visual interactive dictionary.

 **Capitalization**: Language names start with a capital letter.
 Terms start with a lowercase letter.